awsdocs/amazon-efs-user-guide/doc_source/performance.md

 With Bursting Throughput mode, throughput on Amazon EFS scales as a file system stored in the standard storage class grows\.
 File\-based workloads are typically spiky, driving high levels of throughput for short periods of time, and low levels of throughput the rest of the time\.
 To accommodate this, Amazon EFS is designed to burst to high throughput levels for periods of time\.

 All file systems, regardless of size, can burst to 100 MiB/s of throughput\.
 Those over 1 TiB in the standard storage class can burst to 100 MiB/s per TiB of data stored in the file system\.
 For example, a 10\-TiB file system can burst to 1,000 MiB/s of throughput \(`10 TiB x 100 MiB/s/TiB`\)\.
 The portion of time a file system can burst is determined by its size\.
 The bursting model is designed so that typical file system workloads can burst virtually any time they need to\.
+For file systems using Bursting Throughput mode, the allowed throughput is determined based on the amount of the data stored in the Standard storage class only\.
+For more information about EFS storage classes, see [EFS Storage Classes](storage-classes.md)\.

 Amazon EFS uses a credit system to determine when file systems can burst\.
 Each file system earns credits over time at a baseline rate that is determined by the size of the file system that is stored in the standard storage class\.
 A file system uses credits whenever it reads or writes data\.
 The baseline rate is 50 MiB/s per TiB of storage \(equivalently, 50 KiB/s per GiB of storage\)\.

 Accumulated burst credits give the file system the ability to drive throughput above its baseline rate\.
 A file system can drive throughput continuously at its baseline rate, and whenever it's inactive or driving throughput below its baseline rate, the file system accumulates burst credits\.